What is Stacking?

 This option is historically seen on images used in an online marketplace.
 Marketplaces usually have their own requirements for stacked images, so it's best practice to double-check the marketplace standards before creating your own.

 A multi-variant listing is a listing in which there are multiple versions (colors for example) of the same item for sale on a single product listing.
 Unlike in a multi-pack listing, the products are for sale individually, but the buyer must choose which one they want to purchase on the listing page.

 On marketplaces, there is fierce competition between sellers for buyers' attention.
 Every time a potential buyer is exposed to one of their listings in search results, by displaying the main image containing every variant available, sellers can increase the exposure of their inventory, thereby increasing the chance of a sale.
 Sellers also save time and fees compared to creating individual listings for each product variant.

 These competitive conditions normally don't exist on a retailer's own branded website so these kinds of images are rarely used.
 Multi-variant type images can be unattractive, make websites look inconsistent and a bit chaotic.
 From a best-practice point of view, they should be avoided outside of marketplaces.

 How Do I Access The Stacking Extension?

-Stacking is currently available by request only.
-You can contact firstname.lastname@example.org to request having the stacking feature added to your account.
 Pixelz charges $1 per stacked image to your order total and is offering the subscription free of charge for 1 month.
-After the 1 month introductory period, you would pay a $45 per month subscription fee to keep the stacking feature available in your account.
+After the 1 month introductory period, you would pay a $25 per month subscription fee ($19 monthly for annual payment) to keep the stacking feature available in your account.